An elderly couple possibly looking at property or mortgage paper.

 • Whether monthly or bimonthly payments are required

-• Whether the mortgage is fixed or adjustable interest rate
+• Whether the mortgage is fixed or has an adjustable interest rate

 • If there is a prepayment penalty

-It can be helpful to look at a mortgage note example like the one available on the Department of Housing and Urban Development (HUD).
+It can be helpful to look at a mortgage note example like the one available from the Department of Housing and Urban Development (HUD).

 A promissory note provides the financial details of the loan’s repayment, such as the interest rate and method of payment.
 A mortgage specifies the procedure that will be followed if the borrower doesn't repay the loan.
 If you live in a deed of trust state, you will not get a mortgage note.